-- Mix the butter into the flours leaving butter in large chunks.
+- Mix the butter into the flours, leaving the butter in large chunks

 - Add salted water to flour/butter mixture and mix until the water is absorbed.

-- Form dough into a flat square and let rest at least 15 minutes.
+- Form double into a flat square and let rest at least 15 minutes.

-- In mixer with paddle attachment mix almond flour and sugar at low speed until evenly blended.
+- In the mixer with a paddle attachment, mix almond flour and sugar at a low speed until evenly blended.